-Commercial bird shipments must be accompanied by a USDA import permit, except shipments imported from Canada through a land border port.

-- Importers should apply for an import permit online using APHIS eFile.
+- All zoo bird shipments, including those from Canada, must be accompanied by a USDA import permit. - Importers should apply for an import permit online using APHIS eFile.
 This will help expedite the entire permitting process and enable users to track the status of their permits, confirm receipt, and easily renew or amend existing permits.
-For more information on import permit application, visit Animal Health Permits. - Alternatively, importers may submit a paper application using VS Form 17-129 Application for Import or In Transit Permit (211.74 KB). - Importers must submit the import permit application at least 7 business days prior to shipping the birds. - The original import permit is valid for 30 days and must accompany all commercial bird shipments.
+For more information on import permit application, visit Animal Health Permits. - Alternatively, importers may submit a paper application using the VS Form 17-129 Application for Import or In Transit Permit (211.74 KB). - Importers must submit the import permit application at least 7 business days before shipping zoo birds. - The original import permit is valid for 30 days and must accompany all zoo bird shipments. - The import permit may specify additional restrictions for zoo birds originating from or transiting regions affected with highly pathogenic avian influenza (HPAI), Newcastle disease, or both.